kasyAnalyst/kasyAnalyst/README.md

 ## Hi, 'm Prosper Collins – Welcome to my GitHub! 👋

 #### A little about me ...
-* ⚡ I'm a **Data Analyst** and **Tableau Ambassador** with a Master's in Applied Computer Science, passionate about transforming data into actionable insights
+* ⚡ I'm a **Data Analyst** and **Ex-Tableau Ambassador** with a Master's in Applied Computer Science, passionate about transforming data into actionable insights
   * 📊 I specialize in **data visualization, business intelligence, and analytics** using Power BI, Tableau, Looker Studio, Python, SQL, databases (MySQL and PostgreSQL), and advanced statistical methods
   * ☁️ **AWS Community Builder Alumni** with experience in cloud-based data solutions and exploring **Azure** for scalable analytics
   * 🔧 I enjoy building **dashboards, reports, and data pipelines** that drive business decisions and automate analytical workflows